johanbove/presence/README.md

 ## Plans

+Legend:

+✅ Done
+🟩 To Do
+❌ Not doing
+💡 Idea

 - ✅ Move content from https://johanbove.info here.
 - ✅ Fix layout to an usuable state.
 - ✅ Mirror gemini journal posts here.